attdona/Abaco.jl/docs/src/index.md

 # normally ts is the UTC timestamp from epoch in seconds.
 # but for semplicity assume time start from zero.

-# the device AG101 sends the x value at timestamp 0.
+# the node AG101 sends the x value at timestamp 0.
 ts = 0
-device = "AG101"
+node = "AG101"
-add_value(abaco, ts, device, "x", 10)
+add_value(abaco, ts, node, "x", 10)

 # Time flows and about 1 minute later ...

-# the device CE987 sends the y value at timestamp 65.
+# the node CE987 sends the y value at timestamp 65.
 ts = 65
-device = "CE987"
+node = "CE987"
-add_value(abaco, ts, device, "y", 10)
+add_value(abaco, ts, node, "y", 10)

 # Time flows and more than 1 minute later ...

-# Finally the device AG101 sends the y value calculated at timestamp 0.
+# Finally the node AG101 sends the y value calculated at timestamp 0.
 # At this instant the formulas that depends on x and y are computable
 # for the element AG101 at timestamp 0.
 ts = 0
-device = "AG101"
+node = "AG101"
-add_value(abaco, ts, device, "y", 20)
+add_value(abaco, ts, node, "y", 20)
 [ Info: [0][AG101] function xysum=30
 [ Info: [0][AG101] function rsigma=1.7848230096318724e9